nirajkale/pynetwork/README.md

     '''
     total, used, free = shutil.disk_usage("\\")
     usage_per = used/ total
-    bk.safe_print('usage', usage_per) # safe_print make sure that output from multiple client/handler threads to console do not mix-up b= to_bytes(DataType.double, usage)    #now backend2 supports all the data types return b
+    safe_print('usage', usage_per) # safe_print make sure that output from multiple client/handler threads to console do not mix-up b= to_bytes(DataType.double, usage)    #now backend2 supports all the data types return b